 - An IUMP should be a 'living' framework that can be used over the medical product life cycle and should be produced by the company and discussed with stakeholders in the context of regulatory and HTA advice. - To inform the development of an IUMP, there needs to be a mapping exercise on current context, such as mapping existing stakeholder models, payer/HTA systems and advice pathways. - In the longer term, there need to be discussions to refine the IUMP scope and methodology.

 2021 Workshops

-10-11 March 2021, Runnymede Hotel, Surrey, UK
+10-11th March 2021, virtual

-Regulatory, HTA and payer interactions and collaborations - Is this enabling better evidence generation, improved probability of success and patient access?
+Regulatory, HTA and payer interactions and collaborations - optimising their use and outcome success

 OBJECTIVES